alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v1/03_data_pipeline.md

 The data pipeline consists of data loading and preprocessing stages.

 !!! info "V1.0 Data Pipeline Scope"
-    The dataset is already pre-cleaned and contains no missing values, so no additional cleaning or imputation is required.
-At this stage, the only preprocessing step is applying label encoding to categorical features to make them compatible with the models.
+    The dataset is pre-cleaned and contains no missing values, eliminating the need for imputation.
+The current preprocessing stage focuses exclusively on label encoding categorical features to ensure model compatibility.

 ## Data Loading